-The Navy is requesting property owner permission to sample private drinking water wells within a sampling area near Naval Research Laboratory - Chesapeake Bay Detachment (NRL-CBD) for per- and polyfluoroalkyl substances, or PFAS.
+The Navy has conducted sampling of private drinking water wells within a sampling area near Naval Research Laboratory Chesapeake Bay Detachment for per- and polyfluoroalkyl substances, or PFAS.
+The Navy will continue responding to new requests for private drinking water sampling within the sampling area.

 |